 Violet & Brownie

 Ms. Shelly was a middle-aged woman whose dark hair was always pulled back into a ponytail through a baseball cap.
-She greeted Violet as she walked into the stable for the first time. “ Are you excited for your first riding lesson?
-We’re excited to have you”.
+She greeted Violet as she walked into the stable for the first time.
+“Are you excited for your first riding lesson?
+We’re excited to have you.”
 For her mount, Shelly had selected a twenty-year-old gelding known for a very mellow disposition and often used to teach beginner riders.
 After grooming and tacking up Brownie, the horse, Violet followed Ms. Shelly to the covered arena to begin the lesson.
 Riding the horse felt different than what she had expected.
 Sitting on a moving, sentient being she hadn’t ever been on before was more intimidating than she had imagined.
-Ms. Shelly was a knowledgeable and encouraging instructor, kindly pointing out where she could improve and complimenting what she was doing well.
+Ms. Shelly was a knowledgeable and encouraging instructor, kindly pointing out areas for improvement and complimenting her work.
 Violet’s inner thighs felt sore by the end of her first lesson, but she was excited for her next lesson.

 Oscar had come to pick her up from her lesson and smiled at her as she climbed into the vehicle. “ Did you have a good first lesson?” he asked.
 Violet thought before answering. “ It was harder than I thought, but I had a good time.”
 They enjoyed a pleasant ride home, and Mildred also asked how the lesson went.
-Violet reiterated everything she had told her father and went to shower and get ready for dinner.
+Violet reiterated everything she had told her father, then showered and got ready for dinner.
 As soon as she ran upstairs, Mildred turned to Oscar. “ Do you think it went well?
-What did you think of Ms. Shelly?”.
-He laughed before answering, “ I knew you would have questions once we got back.
-She seemed very nice, and Violet had a good time, so let’s see how it goes for a month or so”.
+What did you think of Ms. Shelly?”
+He laughed before answering, “I knew you would have questions once we got back.
+She seemed very nice, and Violet had a good time, so let’s see how it goes for a month or so.”
 Mildred nodded and smiled at her husband. “ I agree, and it’s nice she’s found something she enjoys.”

-Violet got to a lesson early one day and looked for Ms. Shelly and Ms. Amanda.
+Violet arrived early to a lesson one day and looked for Ms. Shelly and Ms. Amanda.
 She heard voices coming down the hallway.
 She followed the voices and was about to open the door when she heard the mention of Brownie, her favorite pony from the lesson.
 She would have opened the door, but wanted to listen to what they had to say.
 “Brownie’s owner will want to sell him sooner rather than later”.
 She’s already sold her house and is planning to move in with her daughter since she’s been having health problems”.
 This was Ms. Amanda’s voice.
 Ms. Shelly’s voice soon followed with “We’ll help her find the right home for that pony.
 Still, for now, we need to start lessons soon”.
 Before she could take one stoep back, the screendoor infront of violet swung open.
 She was met by Ms. Shelly and Ms. Amanda.
 In a rushed and breathless question seeking assurance she asked “ is it true tey’re trying to sell brownie?” . the two women looked at each other before Ms. Amanda answered her question “ yes Brownie’s owner is going to sell him.
 However, he may go to someone who already boards their horses here.
-You could still ride him.” this provided little comfort to violet, who explained Brownie’s predicament to Oscar as soon as.
-“Is there any way that we could buy Brownie, and then we could either keep him at the barn or maybe in the fields next to the house at home?”.
+You could still ride him.”
+This provided little comfort to Violet, who explained Brownie’s predicament to Oscar as soon as.
+“Is there any way that we could buy Brownie, and then we could either keep him at the barn or maybe in the fields next to the house at home?”
 Oscar took a deep breath before saying anything.
-These same thoughts had been discussed in detail between him and Mildred.
+These same thoughts had been discussed in detail with Mildred.
 Ms. Shelly and Ms. Amanda had first approached them after all, since they were in the market for a good beginner horse for Violet, they had not told her yet.

 Leave a comment